hpcgroup/TraceR/README.md

 Use "bgampi" as target for buidling AMPI used for collecting traces.
 In both of cases above, pass "bigemulator" as a build option.

-2) OTF2: download and build scoreP for OTF2 support.
+2) OTF2: download and build scoreP for OTF2 support. (preferred)

 Refer to README.OTF2 file in this directory.
 Simulation of the following most commonly used collectives using algorithms used in MPICH is supported in this